khshayar/DNS_changer/README.md

 DHCP Overriding DNS:

-If 10.0.2.3 persists (common in VirtualBox NAT), ensure PEERDNS=no in ifcfg-*:echo "PEERDNS=no" | sudo tee -a /etc/sysconfig/network-scripts/ifcfg-enp0s3
+If 10.0.2.3 persists (common in VirtualBox NAT), ensure PEERDNS=no in ifcfg-enp0s3:echo "PEERDNS=no" | sudo tee -a /etc/sysconfig/network-scripts/ifcfg-enp0s3
 sudo systemctl restart network